lucas-zv/software-enginnering-and-ML/README.md

   i will try to keep my uploads as consistent as possible\
   i will have plans to move onto c++ in a little while once i grasp metaproggraming and do a mini project

+  __update2:__

+  i have stopped uploading python as i will be transitioning to c++ as that is the lnaguage i will be learning primarly. python was mostly to get me into the fundemtals of coding and understanding what things do.
+However c++ will help me understand memory managment and efficent proggramming. i will beggin to start pushing to the c++ branch